zulip/zulip/docs/chat-zulip-org.md

   need to mention your conversation partner in every reply.
   Mentioning other users is great for timely questions or making sure someone who is not online sees your message.
-* Converse informally; there's no need to use titles like "Sir".
+* Converse informally; there's no need to use titles like "Sir" or "Madam".
 * Follow the [community code of conduct](code-of-conduct.html).
 * Participate!
-Zulip is a friendly and welcoming community, and we love meeting new people and hearing about what brought them to Zulip and getting their feedback.
+Zulip is a friendly and welcoming community, and we love meeting new people, hearing about what brought them to Zulip, and getting their feedback.
 If you're not sure where to start, introduce yourself and your interests in
   [#new members](https://chat.zulip.org/#narrow/stream/new.20members),